Being a foster carer

 Becoming a foster carer is a life-changing decision.
-It is a hugely rewarding role and also a challenging and complex commitment.
+While it is a hugely rewarding role, it can also be a challenging and complex commitment.

-There are many types of Foster Care to consider.
-Each offers the chance to help a child or young person during a very difficult time in their life.
+There are many types of foster care to consider.
+Each offers the chance to help a child or young person during a difficult time in their life.

-As a Foster Carer, you will undertake ongoing learning and development, working with social workers and relevant individuals in the lives of the children and young people (education and health professionals).
+As a foster carer, you will undertake ongoing learning and development, and engage with social workers and various parties in the lives of the child or young person, eg education or health professionals.